brianecook/select-js/README.md

 # selectricity
 A concise and effective replacement for jQuery.

 **selectricity** is a simple library used to emulate some of the functonality provided by jQuery without the hefty filesize and unneeded complexity.
-It is a great tool for dev teams that have junior developers who may be transitioning to using vanilla JS, but can be useful for developers of any skill level.
+It is a great tool for dev teams that have junior developers who may be transitioning to using vanilla JS, but can be useful for developers of any skill level. **Type definitions now include for TypeScript projects!**

 Some of the main features of selectricity include: